reMRKableDev/OnLearn/README.md

 This project isn't production-ready.
 At best it is a Proof Of Concept (POC).

-**Important links to check out**
+🚨 **Important links to check out**

-1. You can find the project's kanban board [here](https://github.com/reMRKableDev/OnLearn/projects/1)
+1. You can find the project's kanban board 👉 [here](https://github.com/reMRKableDev/OnLearn/projects/1) 👈

-2. You can find the mockup [here](https://www.figma.com/file/7DxTkysjJFUCjcTs9AsbLp/OnLearn-Mockup?node-id=201%3A5189)
+2. You can find the project's mockup 👉 [here](https://www.figma.com/file/7DxTkysjJFUCjcTs9AsbLp/OnLearn-Mockup?node-id=201%3A5189) 👈

+3. You can find the project's database diagram 👉 [here](https://lucid.app/lucidchart/invitations/accept/aabc65a4-1910-428c-ae3a-8a39c22cdbe9) 👈

 ## Getting Started